parallelepipede/SPIA/semantris/README.md

 ![animated demo screenshot](images/demo.gif)

 Start a new game and let Machine Learning play for you.
 Compare the result with your best own high scores.
+Bot's highest score is 3065 up to now.
+Updates are coming soon !

 Semantris game provides a stack of various words.
 One of them is the target.
 The player enters a word as close as possible to the target.
 Then words in the stack are ordered based on semantics association.<br>